kmarius/STC/README.md

 News: Version 4.1 RC2 (Feb 2023)
 ------------------------------------------------
+Introducing signed sizes and indices for containers and elements.
+This will add warnings in your code.
+It is recommended to use signed numbers, intptr_t for all indexing and calculations in general to avoid mixing with unsigned integers.

 Major changes:
 - Signed sizes and indices for all containers (no more mixing unsigned/signed bugs).
 - A new exciting [**cspan**](docs/cspan_api.md) single/multi-dimensional array view (with numpy-like slicing).